adamllryan/notes/CSE3521 - AI Survey/10_probability_intro.md

+>[!NOTE]
+> This is incomplete.
+Less priority because this is less machine learning, more statistics.

 # Basics
 An **event** is a possible outcome in a sample space.
 The probability of an event is denoted as P(A).
 We can only determine P(A) for discrete, atomic events, like dice.
 This is because the probability of a continuous value being true is $\frac{1}{\overline{\overline{\mathbb{R}}}}=\frac{1}{\infty}=0$.
 We can do ranges, though!